Why Roswell Park for BMT?

 We’re one of the nation’s top blood or marrow transplantation (BMT) centers, based on patient outcomes.

 In 2015, for the fifth consecutive year, the Center for International Blood and Marrow Transplant Research (CIBMTR) identified Roswell Park as one of the nation’s top BMT centers, producing significantly better-than-predicted outcomes for patients receiving allogeneic transplants (involving a donor).
-Based on data reported by 168 U.S. transplant centers, we ranked in the top 13.
+Roswell Park is among the 15 of 167 U.S. transplant centers who have achieved this distinction as reported to the CIBMTR.

 Distinctions & Accreditations